State Institute of Engineering & Technology, Nilokheri: Academic programs

 State Institute of Engineering & Technology, Nilokheri awards undergraduate B.Tech in various engineering fields in a four-year Engineering programme.

-College is expected to start Masters (M.tech) from coming session 2022-23 onwards.
-As per the information available, Mtech will be offered by Computer science engineering and Mechanical engineering department respectively.
+Institute began Masters Post-graduate M.Tech from session 2022-23 onwards.
+As per the Institute website information available, Mtech will be offered by Computer science engineering and Mechanical engineering department respectively.

+Student life

+Tech-Kriti Annual Fest

+The Institute along with its constituent clubs organizes its annual cultural fest Tech-Kriti-Fest.
+It is a Two-day-long event held in May every year.

+Ruksat

+The Institute along with its constituent clubs organizes its farewell program to bid farewell to its final year students.

+Annual Athletic Meet

+Annual Athletic Meet is organized since 2017 in the month of March Every Year.

+Alumni Meet

+Alumni Meet for former students are organised time to time strenthning the Industry and academic bond.

+Training and Placement Cell

+Training and Placement (T&P) Cell, has the primary aim of helping students to find Summer training, industry intraction visits, internships and find campus placement after completion of UG & PG academic Programme.
+It primarily works as a bridge between the industry and the institute.
+It is a dedicated Cell managing training, internships, and placements under the supervision & Team work of Training and Placement Professor-in-charge Dr. Parveen Kumar Saini.

 National Service Scheme and NCC

 This institute also has National Service Scheme for better development of students enriching their overall personality.

-NCC has been introduced in the college from 21-22 session onwards.
+NCC has been introduced in the college from 21 to 22 session onwards.

 Campus

 The institute is in Nilokheri, district Karnal, Haryana.
 It spreads over 360 acre.
 The site has a strategic location in that it is 143 km from National Capital New Delhi and 107 km from state capital Chandigarh on Delhi-Chandighar National Highway (NH-1).
 It is well connected by road and railway having Nilokheri railway station.
 The campus is also close to other educational, training and research institutions such as the Govt.
 Polytechnic Nilokheri, Central Tool Room Extension Center, Nilokheri, National Dairy Research Institute, University Institute of Engineering and Technology, Kurukshetra University, National Institute of Technology, Kurukshetra, Govt.
 Polytechnic, Umri, National Institute of Design, Kurukshetra, National Institute of Electronics & Information Technology, Kurukshetra and Kalpana Chawla Government Medical College.